The Premier League title race is already over for everyone bar Liverpool and Man City | Goal.com

 Four games in, and the story is set; Liverpool versus Manchester City, who can last the course best?
 Like last season, nobody else will come close.
 Their standards are too high.

 They had a go.
 They always do.
-But Liverpool found a way.
+But Liverpool found a way to rise above it.
 They always do.

 Klopp had asked his team to be “hard” and they were.
 They stood up to Burnley’s physicality, took the bumps and the knocks and administered a few of their own too.